 Regina has presented nine papers at national conferences such as AAA, ACR, ICA, and AEJMC.
 She is a co-author on four peer-reviewed articles (Journal of Advertising, Journal of Current Issues and Research in Advertising, Young Consumers).

 - Teaching Interests: Regina has gained a variety of teaching experiences in large and small classes.
 She was a teaching assistant for Advertising and Brand Strategy, Consumer Insight, and the Sandage Project (campaign course) and presented guest lectures in Consumer Insight and Qualitative Research Methods.
 In Spring 2017, Regina taught as Instructor-of-Record for a core undergraduate advertising course: Consumer Insight.
 The course focuses on eliciting and interpreting consumer insights by primary research.
-She will continue as Instructor for this course in Fall2017.
+She will continue as Instructor for this course in Fall2017 and Spring 2018.

 - Adviser: Michelle Nelson